Energy Saving Tips

 Energy Consumption Monitor

-Use an energy consumption monitor to determine the costs of electricity using devices.
-Check your local library or utility to see if they are available for sign out.
+Use an energy consumption monitor (Kill-A-Watt) to determine the costs of electricity using devices.
+Available for sign-out at the Nelson Library.